juancadile/PyETR-myfork/docs/glossary.md

 ## Arbitrary Object

 A kind of term.
 Analogous to 'bound variable' in logic.
-Comes in two kinds: 'universal arbitrary objects' can be read as generic objects, 'existential arbitrary objects' can be read as a specific but unidentified object.
+Comes in two kinds: 'universal arbitrary objects' are analogous to universally quantified variables, 'existential arbitrary objects' are analogous to existentially quantified variables.

 ## Arity

-The 'number' of arguments received by a function.
+The 'number' of arguments received by a function or predicate.
 In PyETR, this usually is a non-negative integer, but some terms such as Summation take a multiset of terms.

 ## Atom